nextcloud/end_to_end_encryption_rfc/RFC.md

 1. Client downloads private key from the `/ocs/v2.php/apps/end_to_end_encryption/api/v1/private-key` endpoint.
 2. Client asks the user for the mnemonic and decrypts the private key using AES/GCM/NoPadding as cipher (256 bit key size) and PBKDF2WithHmacSHA1 as key derivation.
-3. Client checks if private key belongs to previously downloaded public certificate
+3. Client checks if private key belongs to previously downloaded public certificate.
 4. Client stores the private key in the keychain of the device.
+5. The mnemonic is stored in the keychain of the device (ideally with spaces so it can be shown more readable).

 ### Creating an end-to-end encrypted folder
 To create an end-to-end encrypted folders multiple steps have to be performed.
 First of all, data access to such folders happens via our regular WebDAV API available at `/remote.php/dav/$userId/files`.